U-571 (film): Production

 U-571 was filmed in the Mediterranean, near Rome and Malta.
 Footage, sets and models from the movie have been reused for other productions, including Submerged, depicting the loss of USS Sailfish, and the fictional Ghostboat.
 A non-diving replica of the US submarine S-33 is located in Grand Harbour, Valletta.

-In the U.S. the film was originally rated "R", because of a scene where Lt.
+In the US the film was originally rated "R", because of a scene where Lt.
 Emmett is beheaded by flying debris.
 To get a "PG-13", the shot was redone with Emmett instead knocked overboard.
-This left the audience not knowing what had happened to his character.
 A death scene was also filmed for Major Coonan, but the effect did not work well, so it was cut.
+This leaves the character vanishing during the explosion.

+Reception

+Box office

+The film performed well at the box office.
+It grossed $19 million at number one during the opening weekend of April 21–23, 2000.
+It remained number one on its second weekend until Gladiator took over in the third week.
+The film eventually earned $77 million in North America and $127 million worldwide.

 Critical reception

 The film was generally well received by critics.
-On Rotten Tomatoes, the film holds a score of 67% based on 116 reviews, with an average rating of 6.30/10.
+On Rotten Tomatoes, the film holds a score of 68% based on 117 reviews, with an average rating of 6.3/10.
 The consensus reads: "Excellent cinematography and an interesting plot accompanied by a talented cast and crew make U-571 a tense thriller."
-It performed well at the box office.
-Metacritic assigned the film a weighted average score of 62 out of 100, based on 35 critics, indicating "generally favorable reviews".
+Metacritic assigned the film a weighted average score of 62 out of 100, based on 35 critics.
+Audiences polled by CinemaScore gave it an average grade of "B+" on an A+-to-F scale.

+However, Roger Ebert of the Chicago Sun-Times gave the film two out of four, writing, "U-571 is a clever wind-up toy of a movie, almost a trailer for a video game.
+Compared to Das Boot or The Hunt For Red October, it's thin soup.
+The characters are perfunctory, the action is recycled straight out of standard submarine formulas, and there is one shot where a man is supposed to be drowning and you can just about see he's standing on the bottom of the studio water tank."
+Reviewer George Perry gave the film two stars out of five, comparing it negatively with Das Boot, praising the acting but criticised the "cardboard characters", and "chaotic" action sequences.
+Reviewing the DVD release,myReviewer.com felt the cast to be underused and criticised the story.
+Philip Sledge felt the film to be entertaining.

+Alex von Tunzelmann of The Guardian ranked the film with a "C-" stating that the "only honest thing about "U-571 is its tagline: "Nine men are about to change history."

 Awards and nominations

 The film was nominated for two awards at the 73rd Academy Awards: Best Sound (Steve Maslow, Gregg Landaker, Rick Kline and Ivan Sharrock) and Best Sound Editing.
-It won the sound editing award.
+It won the sound editing award, while losing the sound award to Gladiator.